XuanHienOi/scRNAseq/README.md

 - More expensive and more difficult than bulk RNA-seq

 2. **Steps of experiments**:

 Cell lysis -> RNA isolation -> Reverse transcription -> Reverse transcription amplification -> Sequencing -> Result analysis.

-3. **Fundamental steps of scRNA-seq data analysis** Step 1: Read QC (Quality Control): Cells with low quality will not contribute to further analysis, thus need to be filtered out.
+3. **Fundamental steps of scRNA-seq data analysis**

+`_Step 1_`: Read QC (Quality Control): Cells with low quality will not contribute to further analysis, thus need to be filtered out.
 3 parameters to consider:
 + The number of counts per barcode (count depth): how many transcripts were sequenced in a cell, a low count may indicate poor sequencing or dead cells, abnormally high count may indicate doublets
 + The number of genes per barcode